kenn7575/sop-it-service-solution/README.md

 The database design for the new helpdesk it-system.

 ## Dokumentation
-The wiki page on this repo holds the the dokumentation for this project.
+The wiki page on this repo holds the dokumentation for this project.

 ## Discussions
 The discussions page is the perfect place to chat with others about the project and propose new ideas or features.